jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Good grammar and punctuation will improve the quality and clarity of your writing more than anything else you do, but there is a point of diminishing returns.
 If your writing mechanics are strong, this next tip may be where you are lacking.

-[For help with grammar, check out Grammarly; a help piece of software that has a free and paid program to improve your content.](https://www.grammarly.com/){: target="_blank" rel="noopener noreferrer"}
+[For help with grammar, check out Grammarly; a helpful piece of software that has a free and paid program to improve your content.](https://www.grammarly.com/){: target="_blank" rel="noopener noreferrer"}

 ## 11) The best writers live and learn from life

 All of the best writers have taken from rich and varied life experiences to create stories and prose that we can't help but love.

-A richly lived life full of tragedy and triumph is how you develop your "brandvoice".
+A richly lived life full of tragedy and triumph is how you develop your "brand voice".

-Your brandvoice is what makes your writing unique and allows you to stand out despite out.
+Your brand voice is what makes your writing unique and allows you to stand out despite out.
 You don't have to be highly skilled if you write authentically and from your life.

 Your age doesn’t matter but your experience does.
 If you want to connect with your audience, you need life experience.

 You don't need to be an expert.
 You don't even need to have a lot of things figured out.
-But you do need to have a range of experiences that you can draw from.
+But you need to have a range of experiences from which you can draw.

 ### Why experience matters